-Beyond Clicks and Likes: The Agency Community Manager's Handbook
+Sendible insights Beyond Clicks and Likes: A Community Manager's Handbook

-Beyond Clicks and Likes: The Agency Community Manager's Handbook
+Beyond Clicks and Likes: A Community Manager's Handbook

-Platforms like Facebook, Instagram, Twitter, and TikTok provide a 24/7 way for people to connect with brands, and it has meant that agencies need to hire professionals dedicated to managing these new online communities.
+Platforms like Facebook, Instagram, X (Twitter), and TikTok provide a 24/7 way for people to connect with brands, and the success has meant that agencies need to hire professionals dedicated to managing these new online communities.

-It's great to recognise the importance of community managers in bringing people together.
-While many believe that social media managers are solely responsible for this, community managers also play a key role in bridging gaps.
+It's vital to recognise the importance of community managers in bringing people together.
+While many believe that social media managers are solely responsible for this, community managers play a key role in bridging gaps.

-Community managers can be hugely beneficial to agencies since they cover both social media and customer engagement (and can do so for the agency itself as well as clients):
+Community managers can be hugely beneficial to businesses since they cover both social media and customer engagement:

-A community manager bridges the gap between social media and customer support in an agency setting.
+A community manager bridges the gap between social media and customer support.
 They’re the go-to person for customer engagement and are on hand to answer any questions members of the brand's online community might have.

 Being a community manager is not an easy task.
 And while knowing good practices is valuable, learning about bad social media customer service practices is priceless.